-- (a) Specific classifications of violations are: - (A) Serious violation A violation [in which] where there is [a] substantial probability that death or serious physical harm could result from an existing condition, [which exists,] or from one or more practices, means, methods, operations, or processes [which]that have been adopted or are in use in a place of employment unless the employer did not, and could not with the exercise of reasonable diligence, know [of the presence of about the violation; - (B) Other than serious violation A violation [which]that is other than a serious or minimal violation; and - (C) Minimal violation A violation [which]that does not have a direct or immediate relationship to the safety or health of employees. - (b) Specific types of the above classifications are: - (A) Willful violation $[a]\underline{\mathbf{A}}$ violation that is committed knowingly by an employer or supervisory employee who, having a free will or choice, intentionally or knowingly disobeys or recklessly disregards the requirements of a statute, regulation, rule, standard, or order. - (B) Unabated violation A violation that has not been fully corrected by the date ordered. - (C) Repeat violation - - (i) An employer's second or subsequent violation of the requirements of the same statute, regulation, rule, standard, or order.
+- (a) Specific classifications of violations are: - (A) Serious violation A violation where there is substantial probability that death or serious physical harm could result from an existing condition, or from one or more practices, means, methods, operations, or processes that have been adopted or are in use in a place of employment unless the employer did not, and could not with the exercise of reasonable diligence, know about the violation: - (B) Other than serious violation A violation that is other than a serious or minimal violation: and - (C) Minimal violation A violation that does not have a direct or immediate relationship to the safety or health of employees. - (b) Specific types of the above classifications are: - (A) Willful violation A violation that is committed knowingly by an employer or supervisory employee who, having a free will or choice, intentionally or knowingly disobeys or recklessly disregards the requirements of a statute, regulation, rule, standard, or order. - (B) Unabated violation A violation that has not been fully corrected by the date ordered. - (C) Repeat violation - - (i) An employer's second or subsequent violation of the requirements of the same statute, regulation, rule, standard, or order. - (ii) Subsequent violations will not be considered to be a repeat when more than 36 months have elapsed and the violation has not reoccurred. - (iii) In these rules, "repeat," "repeated," and "repeatedly" are used synonymously. - (D) First-instance violation An employer's first violation of a particular statute, regulation, rule, standard, or order. - (E) Egregious Those conditions that normally constitute a flagrant violation of the Oregon Safe Employment Act, Oregon OSHA standards, or regulations such that each instance of the violation is cited separately.

-- (ii) Subsequent violations [shall]will not be considered to be a repeat when more than 36 months have elapsed and the violation has not reoccurred. - (iii) In these rules, $\underline{\text{"r}}[R]$ epeat, $\underline{\text{"r}}[R]$ epeated, $\underline{\text{"r}}[R]$ and $\underline{\text{"r}}[R]$ epeatedly $\underline{\text{"r}}[R]$ are used [as] synonym[s] ously. - (D) First-instance violation An employer's first violation of a particular statute, regulation, rule, standard, or order. - (E) Egregious Those conditions [which] that normally constitute a flagrant violation of the Oregon Safe Employment Act, [er] O[R-]regon OSHA standards, or regulations such that each instance of the violation is cited separately. - (c) Combined violation Multiple violations of the same statute, regulation, rule, standard, or order within an establishment [which]that have been combined as one violation to indicate an overall lack of compliance with a safety or health statute, regulation, rule, standard, or order. - (d) Grouped violation Multiple violations of different statutes, regulations, rules, standards or orders, within an establishment [which] that have been combined as one violation: - (A) To indicate an increase in the severity or probability of the violation, or - (B) Recordkeeping and posting requirements involving the same document, or - (C) The violations are so closely related as to constitute a single hazardous condition.
+- (c) Combined violation Multiple violations of the same statute, regulation, rule, standard, or order within an establishment that have been combined as one violation to indicate an overall lack of compliance with a safety or health statute, regulation, rule, standard, or order. - (d) Grouped violation Multiple violations of different statutes, regulations, rules, standards or orders, within an establishment that have been combined as one violation: - (A) To indicate an increase in the severity or probability of the violation, or - (B) Recordkeeping and posting requirements involving the same document, or - (C) The violations are so closely related as to constitute a single hazardous condition.